 "What I would like to see is a scholarly edition of his poems," says the author of a new book on Sun Ra.
 "I think they're worthy of that treatment..."

-Sun Ra Archestra perform with a steel sculpture in 1978 in Michigan.
-Photo by Leni Sinclair/Getty
+Sun Ra and his Sun Ra Archestra perform with a steel sculpture on September 23, 1978, at Hill Auditorium in Ann Arbor, Michigan.
+(Photo by Leni Sinclair/Getty Images)

 The Tower of Babel is a biblical myth explaining the formation of Earth's many languages, and it's been explored by artists in many different mediums.
 One of the most stirring examples is a mid-50s poem by legendary jazz musician Sun Ra.
 It begins innocuously enough, with an easy-metered, "Twas at Babylon they say/Ah, dread and drastic day," but blooms into a mission statement that would inform his life's work: "This is not to say/There'll never be a better day/Watch what you write, watch what you say!"

 The quest for that "better day" came to define Sun Ra's interstellar-themed music and philosophy of Afrofuturism, and that urge to write and speak more carefully would become a rule by which he lived his extraordinary life.
 Most of his poetry has gone largely unnoticed, while his music—which has influenced genres as diverse as dub, Detroit house, and post-rock—has seemingly become more celebrated with each passing year.
 But inseparable from his wide-ranging free jazz experiments was a distinct philosophy and set of sociological observations that were equally revolutionary and forward-thinking.